SiThuHein94/assignment/README.md

 # backend-server
-This application is running on port 3030, you can chage port numbet in .evn file.
+This application is running on port 3030, you can chage port number in .env file.

 ### Requirements
-For building and running the application you need:
+For building and running the application, you need:

 - npm
 - node